ui/stamps-api-docs/source/user_api.rst

-    405                 HTTP method not allowed - The requested resources cannot be called with the specified HTTP method 500, 502, 503, 504  Server Errors - something is wrong on Stamps’ end
+    405                 HTTP method not allowed - The requested resources cannot be called with the specified HTTP method 500, 502, 503, 504  Server Errors - something is wrong on Stamps' end
     =================== ==============================

-    Here’s an example on how the Stamps API will response to the call
+    Here's an example on how the Stamps API will response to the call

     **If query is successful:** ::